nextsigner/binary-io-server/README.md

 ## Basic way

-With port, urn (uri+'filereceiver') and folder files storage, all as default with this values.
+With port, urn (uri+'/filereceiver') and folder files storage, all as default with this values.

 * Port: 8100
 * URN: filereceiver
 * Folder Files: bios-files

+Note: URN is the string for receiving post file sended in http://<host>:<port>/<URN> for example http://mydomain.com:8100/filereceiver.

 ```JavaScript
 const bios = require('binary-io-server')